Mitigating Police Brutality: Can the CCRB Hold Police Officers Accountable?

 The strength of police unions makes it difficult for the CCRB to hold police officers accountable for misconduct.
 Police unions have high membership rates, giving them ample resources to defend accused officers and lessen their punishment.
 Police brutality thus becomes nearly immune from public accountability because of objections from police unions and the wide discretion that the law gives police officers to use force.

 Police Reforms Should Address Systemic Racism and Strengthen the CCRB

 Efforts to improve police accountability must address the systemic racism long embedded in this institution.
 Police brutality toward African Americans began as early as the 1600s when slave patrols were organized.
 Since then, Black communities have continued to be heavily policed through the War on Drugs initiative and policies like the 1994 crime bill.
 By strengthening oversight boards like CCRB and giving them the power to fire officers who threaten public safety, police departments can address the disparate impact they have on Black communities.
 When these boards impose disciplinary measures over the objections of police unions, patterns of misconduct and racism among police officers will be subjected to public scrutiny and consequences that are long overdue.

 Seek Help from a Lawyer Today

-The Law Office of Christopher Q. Davis, located in New York City, can assist you if you have experienced racial discrimination in the workplace.
+The Working Solutions Law Firm, located in New York City, can assist you if you have experienced racial discrimination in the workplace.
 Contact us at (646) 430-7930 to schedule a free case evaluation.